 7.(a) Term.
 The Customer engages Provider for a period commencing on the Effective Date and ending on the thirtieth (30th) day thereafter (the “Initial Term”.)
 Unless sooner terminated, this Agreement shall be automatically renewed for consecutive monthly terms.

 7.(b) Termination.
-At any time either party may terminate this Agreement by providing thirty (30) days written notice.
-On the effective date of the termination, any outstanding payments shall become immediately due and payable
+At any time either party may terminate this Agreement by providing thirty (30) days written notice to the other party.
+On the effective date of the termination, any outstanding payments shall become immediately due and payable.

 8.(a) Billing; Payments; Late Fees.
+All monthly fees begin on the effective date of the agreement.
 Provider will invoice Customer electronically at the beginning of each month of performance, and payment will be due within fifteen days (net 15) of the invoice date.
 Invoices may be paid online with a credit card, ACH or by mail with check.
-If Customer becomes thirty (30) or more days past due, the Services shall be suspended until all past due charges are paid, and Customer shall be in default of this Agreement.
+If a Customer’s account becomes sixty (60) or more days past due, a late fee of 1.5% will be applied to the overdue invoice, the Services shall be suspended and Customer shall be in default of this Agreement until all past due charges are paid.
 Customer will continue to be responsible for any monthly minimum charges during any period that Services are suspended or not delivered due to Customer’s breach.
-If it becomes necessary for Provider to enforce this Agreement through an attorney, collection agency, or directly through small claims court, Customer shall pay all attorney’s fees, agency fees, court costs, and other collections costs, including without limitation post-judgment costs for legal services at trial and appellate levels.
+If it becomes necessary for Provider to enforce this Agreement through an attorney, collection agency, or directly through small claims court, Customer shall pay all attorney’s fees, late fees, agency fees, court costs, and other collections costs, including without limitation post-judgment costs for legal services at trial and appellate levels.

 8.(c) Expenses.
 Except as otherwise specifically provided in this Agreement, Customer and Provider will bear their own expenses in relation to this Agreement and the matters contemplated hereby.